Sanjeevan1998/ml-ops-project/README.md

 ##### Sensitive Data: Patient journals contain highly sensitive personal information.
 Ensuring data privacy is paramount.
 ##### Preventive Measures:
 * All data will be anonymized and encrypted during processing and storage.
-* The system will comply with data protection regulations such as HIPAA (Health Insurance Portability and Accountability Act) in the U.S. or GDPR (General Data Protection Regulation) in the EU.
 * Personally identifiable information (PII) such as names, locations, and other sensitive details will be removed during preprocessing.

 #### Fairness Concerns:
-##### Bias in Sentiment and Emotion Analysis: The system must avoid biases that could arise from training data, such as cultural or linguistic differences in journal entries leading to inaccurate or unfair assessments.
+##### Bias in Sentiment and Emotion Analysis: The system should avoid biases that could arise from training data, such as cultural or linguistic differences in journal entries leading to inaccurate or unfair assessments.
 ##### Preventive Measures:
 * Use diverse and representative datasets during training to minimize bias.
 * Regularly evaluate the system for fairness using fairness metrics and domain-specific tests.